Looking for the best khao soi in Chiang Mai? You’ve come to the right place.

 Expect a divine spicy broth laced with thick coconut milk with Burmese style pickled cabbage and roasted chilli paste that cuts through the richness.
 Well worth the effort to find it.
 At 30 baht a bowl, it doesn’t break the bank either.

-An worthy contender of the best khao soi in Chiang Mai.
+A worthy contender for the best khao soi in Chiang Mai.

 Best of a bunch and perhaps the most famous is Khao Soi Khun Yai.
 The name literally means Grandma’s Khao Soi and it’s tucked away down a little alleyway.